COBRA: A Continual Learning Approach to Vision-Brain Understanding: Experimental Results

 \textbf{Dataset.} Following common practices \cite{defossez2023decoding, yu2021mixup, liang2022mind, tan2019efficientnet, caron2021emerging, haxby2001distributed}, we utilize the Natural Scenes Dataset \cite{allen2022massive} for the brain understanding task.
 This dataset includes high-resolution 7-Tesla fMRI scans collected from eight healthy subjects who viewed thousands of natural images from MS-COCO \cite{lin2014microsoft}.

 \textbf{Protocol.} We propose two different CL scenarios.
 First, in the {(3,4)-(6,8)-(1,2)-(5,7)} setup, training begins with subjects (3,4), followed by subjects (6,8), (1,2), and (5,7) sequentially, for a total of four training steps.
-Second, in the (3,4,6,8)-(1,2,5,7) setup, the model is trained on subjects (3, 4, 6, 8) first, then (1, 2, 5, 7), for a total of two training steps.
-To evaluate the CL performance, we take the final model in each training scenario and test it on the test set of subjects (3,4,6,8) and (1,2,5,7).
-We also evaluate the performance of these models on all subjects.
+Second, in the (3, 4, 6, 8)-(1, 2, 5, 7) setup, the model is trained on subjects (3, 4, 6, 8) first, followed by subjects (1, 2, 5, 7), for a total of two training steps.
+To evaluate the CL performance, we use the final model from each training scenario and test it on the test sets of subjects (3, 4, 6, 8) and (1, 2, 5, 7). \BacRebuttal{We begin with the (3,4,6,8) groups (incomplete subjects), then add (1,2,5,7) (complete subjects) to simulate a realistic scenario where earlier data is limited, and richer data becomes available over time.
+In addition, we report performance separately on the (3,4,6,8) and (1,2,5,7) groups to enable fair comparisons between incomplete and complete data cohorts.
+This also allows for direct performance comparison with prior works, which often report results on the (1,2,5,7) set.} We also evaluate the performance of these models on all subjects.

-\textbf{Metrics.} Similar to prior studies \cite{defossez2023decoding, yu2021mixup, liang2022mind, tan2019efficientnet, caron2021emerging, haxby2001distributed}, we adopt the Structural Similarity Index (SSIM) and Contrastive Language-Image Pre-Training (CLIP) score to evaluate the low-level and high-level reconstruction results.
+\textbf{Metrics.} \BacRebuttal{For vision-brain reconstruction task, }similar to prior studies \cite{defossez2023decoding, yu2021mixup, liang2022mind, tan2019efficientnet, caron2021emerging, haxby2001distributed}, we adopt the Structural Similarity Index (SSIM) and Contrastive Language-Image Pre-Training (CLIP) score to evaluate the low-level and high-level reconstruction results. \BacRebuttal{For brain caption task, similar to prior studies \cite{xia-umbrae-2024}, we employ BLEU-1, BLEU-2, BLEU-3, BLEU-4, METEOR, ROUGE, CIDEr, SPICE, CLIP-S, and RefCLIP-S to evaluate the caption results}.